wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/180-letter-menzies-to-macmillan.md

 ---
+doc_date: '1962-04-18'
+doc_num: 180
+doc_order: 180
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: PREM 1113665]'
-title: "180 LETTER, MENZIES TO MACMILLAN"
+title: LETTER, MENZIES TO MACMILLAN
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10045
 vol_id: 27
-doc_date: 1962-04-18
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 180 LETTER, MENZIES TO MACMILLAN

-UKNA: PREM 1113665

 Canberra, 18 April 1962

 Personal And Secret

-I am much overdue in my answers to your most interesting letter of February 8th [sic],1 and some aspects of your subsequent cabled messages.
+I am much overdue in my answers to your most interesting letter of February 8th [sic],[1](#f1) and some aspects of your subsequent cabled messages.

-Your offer to come to Australia for a hurried visit after you have been to Canada is extremely generous.2 But the ANZUS Meeting occurs here from May 7th to May 9th.
+Your offer to come to Australia for a hurried visit after you have been to Canada is extremely generous.[2](#f2) But the ANZUS Meeting occurs here from May 7th to May 9th.
 Parliament resumes on May 1st for what l hope will be a period of not more than a fortnight.
 A visit by you would therefore occur under pressure of the time-table.
 This does not mean that it would not give us all great pleasure; but it does mean that it would, in relation to the great issues which we have under debate, impose a considerable travelling strain upon you without making possible adequate personal discussions.

 It is one thing for you to go to Canada, which appears to be considering the Common Market problem in the general rather than in the particular; you may well exercise some persuasive influence upon Diefenbaker to ‘get down to brass tacks’.
 It is quite another thing to have discussions with us, who have, right through, been prepared to pursue pragmatic lines of consultation, which involve much complicated detail.